Dynatrace/openkit-java/docs/example.md

 ## Obtaining an Action duration

 To get the `Action` duration use the method `getDurationInMilliseconds`.
-The method returns the difference between the end time and start time, if the `Action` is left or cancelled.
+The method returns the difference between the end time and start time, if the `Action` is left or canceled.
 If the `Action` is still ongoing, the duration is the difference between the current time and start time.

 ```java